rahulyhg/SimpleTasksWeb/README.md

 # Simple Tasks Web

+Visit https://simpletasksweb.000webhostapp.com to see the application in action.

 ## App Description
 SimpleTasksWeb is a port of SimpleTasks for Android for online use.
 The design has been tried to be as close as possibile to the native application, following Google's Material Design.